Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 Donor Egg IVF is the most effective fertility treatment available.
 The likelihood of a successful outcome depends primarily on the fertility potential of the egg donor, and you should expect over 50% probability of a successful outcome with a highly fertile egg donor.

 We performed our first Donor Egg IVF treatment in 1988.
 Since that time, Donor Egg IVF has become a mainstream treatment for infertility.
 Over the years, we have streamlined and simplified the process of Donor Egg IVF to minimize interference with your lifestyle.
-A cycle of Donor Egg IVF treatment can take as little as two months and only requires 3 to 4 brief visits to the Clinic.
+A cycle of Donor Egg IVF treatment can take as little as two to three months and only requires 3 to 4 brief visits to the Clinic for the recipient mother.

 Donor Egg IVF Offspring

 Children conceived with the help of Donor Egg IVF are genetically linked to the male partner and the egg donor, but the female partner is the one who becomes pregnant, nourishes the baby throughout the pregnancy, and experiences the childbirth.

 Selecting an Egg Donor

 Your egg donor can be someone blood related to you (female partner) to preserve the genetic link, or you could choose a donor from one of the many egg donor agencies.
 Most (but not all) donor agency Donor Egg IVF treatments are anonymous.

 Once your Donor Egg IVF treatment at Bay IVF is completed (approximately 6-8 weeks into your pregnancy), the pregnancy becomes indistinguishable from conception through intercourse, and your obstetrical care should be no different than if you conceived without any treatment.

 Once you select your egg donor, she will become a patient at our Center and will be medically and genetically screened by us.